mjmeijerman/vps2-provisioning/roles-galaxy/f500.php8/README.md

 Requirements
 ------------

-This role is tailored towards Debian Jessie / Wheezy / Stretch / Buster.
+This role is tailored towards Debian Bullseye / Bookworm.

 The packages `python-apt` (or `python3-apt`) must be installed.